landaudiogo/cc-tutorials-2023/docker/README.md

    `notifications-service`.
 This container should:
    - query the `notifications-service`;
    - print the result to stdout
-   - store the result on a persistent file
+   - store the result on a persistent file in a docker volume
    - exit after successfully performing only 1 request.

    The request body to the `notifications-service` should contain the following